Leave this site

 6.1 The following have been consulted during the formulation of this document:

-7.1 This protocol will be reviewed every two years by, or on behalf of, the HR Delivery Manager.
+7.1 This protocol will be reviewed every two years by, or on behalf of, the the HR Delivery Manager.

 8.1 This HR protocol supports the overarching HR policy L1.